skiselev/Z80-512K/README.md

 ## Release Notes

 ### Changes

+* Version 2.0:
+  * Update form factor from RC2014* compatible to RCBus
+  * Move the battery connector to the edge of the board
+  * Make U5, CPU Supervisor IC, optional.
+Add information on the silkscreen for the configuration without U5

 * Version 1.2
   * Add CPU LED back.
 Use WDOG signal to control the LED